 Children in Reception follow the EYFS curriculum which covers the Prime Learning Areas of Personal, Social and Emotional Learning, Communication and Language and Physical Development as well as the specific areas of Early Literacy and Mathematics, Understanding the World and Expressive Arts and Design.
 The school’s approach to Early Learning is that it should be as child initiated as possible and we provide an environment where children can explore and develop their skills and knowledge through experience and ‘play’.
 As they become more secure and able, they progress onto more structured and focused ‘teacher led’ activities in preparation for Key Stage 1.
 Children in Reception also have daily reading (phonic-based), writing and maths activities.

-While phonics is used as our first approach to the teaching of reading, alongside this, children are given opportunities to develop other strategies for decoding and a love of books and reading.
+While daily phonics is used as our first approach to the teaching of reading, alongside this, children are given opportunities to develop other strategies for decoding and a love of books and reading.
 For example, each class has daily class book reading where the Teacher will read a carefully selected book to their class.
 Often these books link to termly topics or other learning interests.
-In addition, children in Class 3, Class 4 and Class 5 have weekly guided reading sessions in class where we work on developing their reading comprehension and fluency through VIPERS questions (vocabulary, infer, predict, explain, retrieve and sequence/summarise).
+In addition, children in Class 3, Class 4 and Class 5 have daily guided reading sessions and weekly homework where we work on developing their reading comprehension and fluency through VIPERS questions (vocabulary, infer, predict, explain, retrieve and sequence/summarise).
 This develops our children's ability to read between the lines and fully understand age appropriate texts.
 Whereas Class 1 and Class 2 children have daily guided reading sessions during RWI time using books carefully matched to the scheme.
 Children are also encouraged to bring reading books home from both our banded books as well as from our school library to share with parents and to practice their reading through the introduction of reading karate.
 Class 1 and 2 children take RWI book bag books home that are carefully matched to the scheme so only contain sounds that they have been taught in school.